jeremypbeasley/canlis_j/studio.markdown

   url: https://tanamachistudio.com/
 items:
 - title: Staff Recommendations Map
-  desc: When guests come in from out of town, we proudly send them to our favorites.
-These are our current picks!
+  desc: Out of town guests often ask how to fill their time when in Seattle.
+So we polled the team and made a map of the staff’s favorite spots.
+It’s a guide to a guaranteed good time and the perfect weekend away.
 Design by Don Clark for Invisible Creature.
   year: 2024
   type: Printed
   price: 10